WTVX: Loss of CBS affiliation and independence

 In 1987, a series of events began in Miami that would culminate in WTVX being left without a network affiliation.

 That January, NBC bought WTVJ, which was contracted to be a CBS affiliate through the end of 1988.
 CBS then affiliated with and bought WCIX (channel 6), Miami's Fox affiliate, to carry its programming beginning at the start of 1989.
-Technical limitations stemming from the addition of channel 6 to Miami several years after the other VHF assignments and the need to maintain spacing to channel 6 in Orlando meant that its transmitter was sited further south than the other Miami stations, with the result being that key areas of Broward County were poorly served without translator stations or cable.
+Technical limitations stemming from the addition of channel 6 to Miami several years after the other VHF assignments and the need to maintain spacing to channel 6 in Orlando meant that WCIX's transmitter was sited further south than the other Miami stations.
+This left key areas of Broward County having to rely on translator stations or cable to watch WCIX.
 CBS feared a loss of service in Broward, and WTVX's signal did not reach this area.
-After contacting both of the VHF stations in West Palm Beach, it poached the ABC affiliate, WPEC (channel 12).
+After contacting both of the VHF stations in West Palm Beach—NBC affiliate WPTV-TV (channel 5) and ABC affiliate WPEC (channel 12)—it reached a deal with WPEC.

 This put ABC in the position of searching for a new affiliate among three stations: WTVX, West Palm Beach Fox affiliate WFLX (channel 29), and WPBF (channel 25), a station whose studios were under construction in Palm Beach Gardens and which was projected to sign on as an independent.
-Conventional wisdom when the WPEC switch to CBS was announced gave WTVX a strong chance of emerging with the ABC hookup; WTVX was the only station with an existing newsroom, and it was the most established of the three.
+Conventional wisdom when the WPEC switch to CBS was announced gave WTVX a strong chance of emerging with the ABC hookup.
+WTVX was the most established of the three stations and the only one with a functioning news department.
 Bob Morford, the news director, told his staff in a memo, "The bottom line for WTVX is that we expect we will become the next ABC affiliate for this market."
 In September, officials from the three stations made presentations to ABC executives in New York.
-WTVX was seen as being in the lead, with its established operation, but it was not based in West Palm Beach, the largest city in the media market; WFLX had solid ratings and viewership even into Broward County, though it had no news department; but WPBF was cited by media as a "dark horse" and by WPTV's general manager as a "sleeper" because of its proposed technical facilities and the track record of one of its owners, John C. Phipps, in running Tallahassee-area WCTV, one of the most successful television stations in the country.
+WTVX was seen as being in the lead, with its established operation, but it was not based in West Palm Beach, the largest city in the media market.
+WFLX had solid ratings and viewership that extended into Broward County, though it had no news department.
+However, WPBF was cited by media as a "dark horse" and by WPTV's general manager as a "sleeper" because of its proposed technical facilities and the track record of one of its owners, John C. Phipps, in running Tallahassee-area CBS affiliate WCTV, one of the most successful television stations in the country.